Namespaces

 can use fully qualify the name and we would still know which number we mean.

-If we wanted to use Kirsty's number we would write Kirsty.number
+If we wanted to use Kirsty's number we would write Kirsty.number and get 42.

-If instead we wanted to use Daan's number, we would wirte Daan.number
+If instead we wanted to use Daan's number, we would wirte Daan.number.

 Second Html

-We learned about the first Html
+We learned about the first Html in the signature of the view function.
+It is

 the Html namespace.
 A namespace will prevent name clashes between different

 modules.
-But what about the second Html
+But what about the second Html.

-If you take a look at the Html
+If you take a look at the Html documentation you will find it

-type can be used to annotate
+exposes a type alias Html.
+The Html type can be used to annotate

-function that it is returning Html.
+functions like our view function that it is returning Html.

 Exposing names